mietek/hack2/readme.md

 * __hackUrlScheme__: `HTTP` or `HTTPS`, depending on the request URL.
 * __hackInput__: The body of the request.
 * __hackErrors__: The error stream.
-* __hackHeaders__: None http headers, intended to be used by handlers and middleware.
-* __hackCache__: High performance cache, could be used by handlers and middleware.

 ### The Response